zenml-io/zenml/docs/book/component-gallery/artifact-stores/gcp.md

 ### Infrastructure Deployment

-A GCS Artifact Store can be deployed using our MLOps Stack Recipe directly from the CLI and without the need to go through a separate workflow involving stack recipes:
+A GCS Artifact Store can be deployed directly from the ZenML CLI:

 ```shell
 zenml artifact-store deploy gcs_artifact_store --flavor=gcp ...